 J.D., Harvard Law School (cum laude), 2002

 Jeremy Sheff joined the faculty of St. John’s University School of Law in the fall of 2008.
-He teaches Introduction to Intellectual Property, Trademarks & Unfair Competition, Property, and First Amendment Law.
+He teaches Introduction to Intellectual Property, Trademarks & Unfair Competition, Property, First Amendment Law, and Patent Law.

 Professor Sheff’s research interests span Intellectual Property law, First Amendment law, and Internet and Cyberlaw.
 In particular, his research focuses on how law mediates the creation, dissemination, and use of information in social, cultural, and economic exchange.
 He approaches these issues from an interdisciplinary perspective, drawing on research in psychology, philosophy, economics, marketing, and political science.